EventStore/EventStore/docs/server/quick-start/README.md

+---
+order: 1
+headerDepth: 3
+dir:
+  text: "Quick Start"
+  expanded: true
+  order: 1
+---

 # Introduction

 Welcome to the EventStoreDB 23.10 documentation.

 EventStoreDB is a database designed for [Event Sourcing](https://eventstore.com/blog/what-is-event-sourcing/).
 This documentation introduces key concepts of EventStoreDB and explains its installation, configuration and operational concerns.

-EventStoreDB is available in both an Open-Source and an Enterprise version:
+EventStoreDB v23.10 is available in both Open-Source and Commercial version:

-- EventStoreDB OSS is the [open-source](https://github.com/EventStore/EventStore) and free-to-use edition of EventStoreDB.
+- EventStoreDB OSS is the [open-source](https://github.com/EventStore/EventStore/tree/release/oss-v23.10) and free-to-use edition of EventStoreDB.
-- EventStoreDB Enterprise is available for customers with an EventStoreDB [paid support subscription](https://eventstore.com/support/).
-EventStoreDB Enterprise adds enterprise-focused features such as LDAP integration, correlation event sequence visualisation, and management CLI.
+- EventStoreDB Commercial is available for customers with an EventStoreDB [paid support subscription](https://eventstore.com/support/).
+EventStoreDB Commercial adds enterprise-focused features such as LDAP integration, correlation event sequence visualisation, and management CLI.

 ## Getting started